loamen/ProxyHero/documents/languages/README.md

 > * The file you translate should be translated completely by you - no Google Translate or anything like that.
 > * Send a Pull Request.

-If you translate an entire article, you can even get a link to your own website on it!
+If you translate an entire file, you can even get a link to your own website on it!